 https://www.courthousenews.com/wp-content/uploads/2024/05/fed-lawsuit-san-francisco-stormwater.pdf

-In 2002, the City and County of San Francisco realized that the infrastructure linked to the Clean Water system, the Sewer, and our dual system—taking raw sewage and rainwater—needed immediate attention.
+In 2002, the City and County of San Francisco realized that the infrastructure linked to the Clean Water system—the Sewer and combined sewage collection system, which takes raw sewage and rainwater—needed immediate attention.

 A $4.6 billion bond measure was put on the ballot and passed, ensuring the management of clean water and wastewater infrastructure.